HNotarantonio/ddesolver/README.md

 recently designed new efficient algorithms for computing these witnesses of algebraicity.
 The package ddesolver contains the implementations of these new algorithms.

-Want to have a detailed look at the associated tutorial paper ?
-Open https://mathexp.eu/notarantonio/papers/ddesolver.pdf
+Have a look at the dedicated [tutorial paper](https://mathexp.eu/notarantonio/papers/ddesolver.pdf)!

 # **INSTALLATION**